dannyvsm/relaxapp/README.md

 ### Installation

-1. Open in it your editor of choice
+1. Open your terminal in an editor of your choice

 2. Clone the repo